-This class will provide an overview of financing options and financial management techniques necessary to start and run a new business.
-An emphasis will be placed on such as issues as how much money needs to be raised, how to solicit investors, and financing options for entrepreneurs.
-Specific topics covered will include venture capital, angel investors, small business loans, and day-to-day financial management issues involved in operating a small or new enterprise.
+This class provides an overview of financing options and financial management techniques necessary to start and run a new business.
+An emphasis is placed on issues such as how much money needs to be raised, how to solicit investors, and financing options for entrepreneurs.
+Specific topics covered include venture capital, angel investors, small business loans, and day-to-day financial management issues involved in operating a small or new enterprise.
 Prerequisite: FIN 301